 Patient Safety & Contact Details

-All patients that the lab is in contact with are recommended to be screened for clinical symptoms, travel history, etc. mentioned in the screening form by WHO, link here.
+All patients that the lab is in contact with are recommended to be screened for clinical symptoms, travel history, etc. mentioned in the screening form by WHO, on this link Laboratory testing for 2019 novel coronavirus.

 For setup request, share your contact details in the comments below.